-Where do fellows work?
+Where do Resident Fellows work?

 Project themes & ideas

 - How are advancements in machine learning, big data, and other components of artificial intelligence advancing or harming our ability to respond?
-What gaps in capacity or skills are the network of communities responding lacking that inhibits their ability to leverage these opportunities or to defend against these threats?
+What gaps in capacity or skills are the network of communities responding lacking that inhibit their ability to leverage these opportunities or to defend against these threats?

-- How are advancements with decentralized web technologies advancing or harming our ability to respond?
+- How are advancements with decentralised web technologies advancing or harming our ability to respond?
 What gaps in capacity or skills do we collectively possess that allow our network to take advantage of these opportunities or to defend against these threats?